atareen/mpathic/docs/source/index.rst

     <h1><font color="red">Under Active Development</font></h1>

-MPAthic [#MPAthic2016]_ is a python API and it fits quantitative models to data.
+MPAthic [#MPAthic2016]_ is a python API and it infers quantitative models from data.
 Most MPAthic classes take in one or more tabular text files as input and return a tabular text file as output.
 All input and output files are designed to be human readable.
 The first line of each tabular text file contains headers describing the contents of each column.
 All input files are required to have the proper set of columns, which of course depend on the command being executed.
 By default, input is taken from the standard input and output is written to the standard output.

 .. image:: _static/S2.png